 If you’re reading this post, chances are you are a change leader with sustainability management responsibilities or or a sustainability leader with change management responsibilities.
 And, chances are you face resistance bringing colleagues on-board with your initiatives.
 You are not the first person to struggle with changing corporate behaviour.
 The biggest obstacle for most is the reluctance and difficulty associated with corporate change management in general.

-Change management is the process of shepherding an organisation or larger collection of people through a planned change process — providing a roadmap to plan, initiate and stabilise change.
+Change management is the process of shepherding an organization or larger collection of people through a planned change process — providing a roadmap to plan, initiate and stabilise change.
 The Harvard Business Review regularly talks about the challenges of navigating politics of change, innovation and transformation, and the same concepts can be applied to corporate sustainability initiatives too.
 So how can we leap over those change-related hurdles that get in the way of a positive end result such as incorporating economic, environmental and social benefits (i.e. sustainability initiatives)?

 I’ve led several networks of sustainability champions during my twelve plus years of working in the sustainability business, and although I’ve made my share of mistakes, I’ve also learned a few lessons along the way.